blazecoding2009/Obsidian-Notes/What is History?.md

 >  - sometimes not true
 >  - second hand accounts are sometimes profit driven

-Video notes:
-	I believe this is a piece of first-hand evidence and it is reliable as it was recorded during the actual war

 3. Historical Significance
 4. Historical Perspective
 5. Cause and Consequences